Carlos Tevez's legal team have confirmed they will ensure the striker "abides by the rules" with regard to his community service order.

 Tevez was sold to Juventus by Manchester City earlier this week, with the striker signing a three-year deal with the Italian giants.

-Whilst it is impractical for Tevez to complete the hours prior to reporting for pre-season training at Juve, Probation Service chiefs have already suggested they would have no hesitation in applying for a warrant to arrest the 29-year-old if no agreement had been reached about how he was going to fulfill the remainder of his punishment.
+Whilst it is impractical for Tevez to complete the hours prior to reporting for pre-season training at Juve, Probation Service chiefs have already suggested they would have no hesitation in applying for a warrant to arrest the 29-year-old if no agreement had been reached about how he was going to fulfil the remainder of his punishment.

 Tevez's legal team are currently attempting to sort the matter out but are adamant the South American will not be flouting the law.